KennyPeanuts/CPOM_Flux/lab_notebook/metadata/CPOM_Flux_sratio_metadata.md

 Description:

-The calculated absorbence ratio at 245:365nm for the DOM in the CPOM Flux experiment.
+The calculated ratio of the slope of the absorption of the the DOM between 275 and 295 nm and between 350 and 400 nm.
+Water samples were collected from each BOD bottle and filtered through a GFF filter and then run on a nanopore spec.

-The data come from:
+Reference:

 > Helms, J. R. A. Stubbins, J. D. Ritchie, E. C. Minor, D. J. Kieber, K. Mopper.
 2008.
 Absorption spectral slopes and slope ratios as indicators of molecular weight, source, and photobleaching of chromophoric dissolved organic matter.
 Limnology and Oceanography 53:955-969.